EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-7.md

 - The **Styles.css** file - Contains styles used by the application's client components.
 - The **fontawesome.min.css** file an the **webfonts** folder - The standard [Font Awesome](https://fontawesome.com/) distribution.
-- The **close-button.png** image - An icon that the button used to remove shopping list items displays.
+- The **close-button.png** image - The Remove Shopping List button's icon.

 #### Update Components

-Modify the ShoppingLists component to provide UI for shopping list deletion.
+Modify the ShoppingLists component to provide a UI for shopping list deletion.

 **client/components/ShoppingLists.js:**